JuliaLang/julia/doc/manual/control-flow.rst

              end
              println("x is ", relation, " y.")
            end
-    test (generic function with 1 method)
+    test1 (generic function with 1 method)

 The variable ``relation`` is declared inside the ``if`` block, but used outside.
 However, when depending on this behavior, make sure all possible